 Crossref was founded to enable a shared reciprocal linking and metadata exchange, removing the need for bilateral agreements between publishers and other service providers.

 The best way to opt out of certain metadata sharing, is to not put it into Crossref.
 But there are a number of benefits to distributing references through Crossref, chiefly among them increased usage of your content—members benefit from increased usage when Crossref DOIs, metadata and references are propagated throughout the numerous scholarly communications systems that drive discoverability.

 Please check with your production department or service provider; they should know.
 You can also query using our REST API with the

-An output from our REST API is in this table showing a list of the currently 336 members with some references Open.
-If you are not on this list then you likely have your references set to ‘limited’ right now unless you’ve specifically asked them to be set to ‘closed’.
+An output from our REST API is in this table showing a list of members with some references Open.
+See the report of members with some references set Closed.
+If you are not on those reports then you likely have your references set to ‘limited’ right now.

 Please contact our support team if you have any questions and click here to let us know if you’d like to change your setting.
 Please include your organization’s name and the relevant DOI prefix(es) (starting 10.nnnn).

 This table shows a list of our members that have set (some of) their references to Open.
 A new reference distribution policy, effective January 1st, 2018 was adopted by the board in 2017.
 Crossref members can choose to set their references to ‘Open’, ‘Limited’, or ‘Closed’, per prefix.
 Here is the list of the members with Closed references.
 Using this report If you do not see a publisher on this list, then their references are not Open.